 - The School Sector Reform Program has increased enrolment in basic education from 73 per cent (2009) to 91 per cent (2016) and achieved gender parity at primary, basic and secondary levels.

 - The program has also seen an increase in the literacy rate for children 6 years and above from 69 per cent in 2008 to 78 per cent in 2016.

 Expand economic opportunities for the poor by promoting enterprise and job creation

-- The micro enterprise program has created more than 154,000 jobs (68.5 per cent of which were for women).
+- The micro enterprise program has created more than 195,000 jobs (71 per cent of which are for women).

 Our changing program